 Some incisions are well hidden in the breast contours such as the horizontal incision in the lower crease.
 The most visible is the vertical incision from the bottom of the areola to the breast crease.
 Incision lines are permanent, but in most cases will fade and significantly improve over time.
-Dr. Cruise uses a specialized technique by suturing both inside and outside the breast.
+Joseph T Cruise, MD uses a specialized technique by suturing both inside and outside the breast.
 He also requires patients to use surgical tape for several weeks following surgery.
 All of this aids in keeping tension off the incisions, which prevents them from widening or opening up.
 This is crucial to ensuring the lines are kept thin.

 Most women want the fewest scars possible, but it’s important the right breast lift is performed to obtain the best result.
 Cutting corners to avoid incisions will only lead to complications.
 Listen to your surgeon and do not diminish your result by demanding an incision that will not be appropriate for you.